 For best results, we recommend using a kitchen scale to weigh ingredients instead of measuring with cups & spoons.

-- In an electric mixer fitted with a paddle attachment, cream the butter, sugar and salt until light and fluffy.
+- In an electric mixer fitted with a paddle attachment, cream the butter, sugar and salt on medium speed for about 4 minutes or until light and fluffy.

-- Add the powdered sugar and mix on low speed until combined, scraping the bowl as needed.
+- Add the powdered sugar and mix on low speed for 1 minute or until combined, scraping the bowl as needed.

-- Remove the dough from the bowl and form it into a flat rectangle; cover with plastic wrap and refrigerate for at least 2 hours.
+- Remove the dough from the bowl and form it into a roughly 6" x 6" square; cover with plastic wrap and refrigerate for at least 2 hours or up to 1 day (or pop it directly in the freezer and freeze for up to two weeks, defrosting in the fridge overnight before shaping).

 MAKE THE FILLING